moebiussurfing/ofxHelpMessage/README.md

 ## CHANGES IN THIS FORK:

-You can add text messages like the original addon, but you can show other variables too.
+You can add text messages like the original addon, but you can add/show variables too.

 Added variables (string, float, int, bool) are referenced, and can be showed in realtime in the same text box.
 You dont need to update nothing.